-“A Book (the Quran) which We have sent down to you, full of blessings that they may ponder over its Verses, and that men of understanding may receive admonition.”
+“A Book (the Quran) which We have sent down to you, full of blessings that they may ponder over its Verses.
+And that men of understanding may receive admonition.”
 (Qur’an 38:29)

-As well as focusing on our Salah, recitation of the Qur’an, and du’aas, we may find that we are around our family more often than before as we are at home.
+As well as focusing on our Salah, recitation of the Qur’an, and du’aas.
+We may find that we are around our family more often than before as we are at home.
 If this is the case, we should aim to help one another with chores and speak to one another.
 Our religion teaches us that we are rewarded for our kindness towards others.

 People are still having to go to work.
-Others are having to worry about losing their jobs and about not being able to provide food for themselves and their families.
+Others are having to worry about losing their jobs.
+Also about not being able to provide food for themselves and their families.
 People are suffering from the virus themselves or have lost their loved ones to the virus.
 Many do not have any family or friends to support them at this time.
 It is our duty to do what we can within the guidelines given to support our neighbours and communities as well as remember them in our prayers.